Citizens 100% digital: building digital citizenship through inclusive activities, enhanced competence and wider usage of online services

 EWMD Reggio-Modena will organise with PeI Points of Modena and Reggio Emilia two promotional events for students of the Coding Summer Camp for Girls).

-The ALL DIGITAL member Open Group will conduct a workshop with educational professionals on the competencies needed to best develop digital citizenship for children and young people.
-The workshop is part of the new Erasmus+ COLIBLITE project (COmmunity LIBraries and digital LITEracy skills for MLF children), which involves also ERVET.
+ALL DIGITAL member Open Group, Ervet, and Fondazione Aldini Valeriani will conduct a workshop with teachers, librarians, and youth workers on the competencies needed to best develop digital citizenship of children and young people.
+The workshop is part of the new Erasmus+ COLIBLITE project (COmmunity LIBraries and digital LITEracy skills for disadvantaged children) .
 Open Group will also promote the NetLit – Media Literacy Network, a national radio network launched by Open Group and others to develop critical media use of new generations, fight fake news and online hate speech.

-The Dept of Education Science of Bologna University will organise a training workshop on “Universal design for learning (UDL) in multimedia content production”.
+The Dept of Education Science of Bologna University will run a training workshop on “Universal design for learning (UDL) in multimedia content production”.

 Associazione Anziani e non solo will hold jointly with Casa Corsini the workshop Apps for Carers: mobile applications to support family caregivers.